Kaixhin/NoisyNet-A3C/README.md

 NoisyNet [[1]](#references) asynchronous advantage actor-critic (A3C) [[2]](#references) with generalised advantage estimation (GAE) [[3]](#references).
 The agent also receives the previous action, reward and a step counter [[4]](#references).
 Run with `python main.py <options>`.

+Run with `--no-noise` to run normal A3C (without noisy linear layers) with entropy regularisation.
+NoisyNet-A3C disables entropy regularisation.

 Requirements
 ------------